Library News

 7. Read with your child

 Work together as a team when reading.
-Encourage your child to guess when they are stuck.
-You can support them by reminding them what sound the letters make and giving other context clues.
+You can support them by reminding them what sound the letters make and helping them blend letter sounds together to “sound out” or decode a word.
 Sharing the reading can make things more fun: you read one sentence, they read one sentence.
-Or you can read the story first, then have your child read the story again.
+There are lots of fun reading board games since as Zingo, Bananagrams, and Go Fish with Phonics.

 8. Try dialogic reading